Turabian Format Quick Guide

 - It is not necessary to write out full quotes of verses from the Bible since your readers can find the references that you cite.
 When an author needs to make a specific observation, however, he or she will include a direct quote.

-- Turabian includes a comprehensive list of abbreviations for the books of the Bible in sections 24.6.1-24.6.4 (sections 10.44, 10.45, 10.47, and10.48in the Chicago Manual of Style database on Liberty University’s Online Library).
-Some professors, however, prefer that students (even those not enrolled in Divinity courses) consult the Rawlings School of Divinity’s Writing Guide, Appendices A, and B: Sacred Book Reference List and Capitalization Guide.
-Be sure to clarify what your professor expects.
+- Turabian includes a comprehensive list of abbreviations for the books of the Bible in sections 24.6.1-24.6.4 (sections 10.44, 10.45, 10.47, and 10.48 in the Chicago Manual of Style database on Liberty University’s Jerry Falwell Library).
+See the Sacred Book Reference List and Capitalization Glossary.

-- Use the word Bibliography for notes-bibliography format; use the word References only in author-date format.
+- Use the word Bibliography for notes-bibliography format.

-- Center and bold the word “Bibliography” or “References” (without quotation marks) on the top line of a new page following your conclusion, depending on whether you are using notes-bibliography or author-date format.
+- Center and bold the word “Bibliography” (without quotation marks) on the top line of a new page following your conclusion.

 - Single-space entries, with one blank line separating each.

-- Use hanging indents (left-justify the first line of each entry and indent lines two+ ½” from the left margin).
+- Use hanging indents (left-justify the first line of each entry and indent lines two+ of each entry ½” from the left margin).

 - Alphabetize all entries by the first word in each (usually the first author’s last name for each).

 - Invert the first author’s name (last name, first, middle), but not the remaining authors’ names in each entry.

 - Cite classical works (including the Bible) and personal communications in the body of the paper, but do not include them in the reference or bibliography list.